-- Stratford to Richmond;
+- Stratford to Richmond

-- Willesden Junction to Clapham Junction;
+- Willesden Junction to Clapham Junction

-- Euston to Watford Junction and
+- Euston to Watford Junction, and

 - Gospel Oak to Barking

-- A person who is without speech.
+- People who are without speech.

 In addition Richmond Council has agreed to the issue of passes to some applicants with a mental health need.